-Public comment responses were generally supportive of these changes to lung multi-organ allocation.
+Public comment responses were generally supportive of the changes to lung multi-organ allocation included in the proposal Establish Continuous Distribution of Lungs.
 There were some concerns from OPOs who wanted to ensure there was sufficient room for discretion when allocating several organs.
 The Committee retained the same level of OPO discretion as current policy in relation to lung-liver and lung-kidney allocation.
 In relation to heart-lung, the Committee decided that their approach balanced the comments supporting the prescriptive order between the heart and lung match with the feedback requesting more flexibility.

 In December 2021, the OPTN Board of Directors approved the proposal Establish Continuous Distribution of Lungs.
 The OPTN subsequently began implementing the proposal.
 In spring 2022, further analysis indicated that the composite allocation score threshold of 28 would not preserve eligibility for required shares for as many multi-organ lung candidates as originally expected.
+Accordingly, the Committee determined that the threshold should be updated for the implementation of continuous distribution of lungs.